0xJoeMartin/f5-waap/ati-lab/lab1.rst

  In the New Application Service window, complete the following fields:

  .. note::
      Ensure that you select the "f5.apg.analytics" template that you installed in the previous step.
-This should be the first tempalte listed.
+This should be the first template listed.

  * Enter a name in the Name field.
  * From the Template dropdown, select the "f5.apg.analytics" template.